panaversity/learn-agentic-ai/06_prompt_driven_development/00_summer_of_2025/readme.md

 ---

-**From Vibe Coding to Prompt-Driven, Test-Guarded Engineering (a.k.a. “creativity, but with a suit on”)**
+**From Vibe Coding to Spec-Driven, Test-Guarded Engineering (a.k.a. “creativity, but with a suit on”)**

 ## Abstract

 The summer of 2025 marks a structural break in software practice driven by frontier LLMs (e.g., ChatGPT-5, Claude 4.1, Gemini Pro 2.5), AI-first IDEs (e.g., Cursor), and production-grade software development agents (e.g., Codex-class ChatGPT-5 Agents)—and yes, that sentence has more power words than a startup pitch deck on demo day.
 This paper argues that AI-assisted development is now the dominant mode of professional software creation, but that **how** we use AI determines whether we ship maintainable systems or compile chaos (think rocket vs. confetti cannon).
-We contrast **vibe coding** (exploratory, fast, and often brittle) with **Spec-Driven Development (SDD)** integrated with **Test-Driven Development (TDD)**, **Architecture Decision Records (ADR)**, and **Pull Requests (PR)**—the “suit” that keeps creativity presentable (and the coffee off your shirt).
+We contrast **vibe coding** (exploratory, fast, and often brittle) with **Spec-Driven Development (SDD)** integrated with **Test-Driven Development (TDD)**, **Prompt History Records (PHR)**, and **Pull Requests (PR)**—the “suit” that keeps creativity presentable (and the coffee off your shirt).
 We present an operating model, governance patterns, metrics, and a migration roadmap for teams adopting AI-first engineering at scale, with practical examples and prompts (because even experts appreciate good copy-paste magic).

 ---